dask/distributed/distributed/shuffle/shuffle-design.md

 First, it will ask the scheduler for the addresses of all workers that should participate in the shuffle (taking into account worker or resource restrictions).
 How this will be implemented is TBD.

-Next, it will set worker restictions on the `unpack` tasks, so each task will run on the worker that will receive that output partition.
+Next, it will set worker restrictions on the `unpack` tasks, so each task will run on the worker that will receive that output partition.
 (This is computed just by binning the number of output partitions into the number of workers.)
 Note that we could also do this step in the barrier task; just seems nicer and potentially a tiny bit less overhead to do all scheduler comms in one place.

 It'll return the list of worker addresses.
 This will be input to all the `transfer` tasks, which use the same binning logic to decide where to send a given row of each input partition.